-- Exercise and practice under the direction of coaches, sports instructors, or athletic trainers
+Exercises and practices under the direction of coaches, sports instructors, or athletic trainers

-- Play or compete in their sport, obeying the rules of the sport
+Plays or competes in their sport, obeying the rules of the sport

 More than half of all athletes are employed in the spectator sports industry.
 Those who participate in competitions that are held outdoors may be exposed to all weather conditions of the season in which they play their sport.
 Additionally, they must travel to sporting events, which may include long bus rides or, in some cases, international air travel.